Feasibility study of $CP$ Violation in $\tau^{-}\to K_{S}\pi^{-}\nu_{\tau}$ decays at Super Tau Charm Facility: STATISTICAL ANALYSIS

 \section{\boldmath STATISTICAL ANALYSIS}

-With above selection criteria and optimization procedure, the number of signal events $\tau^{-}$ and $\tau^{+}$ decay mode in 1~ab$^{-1}$ inclusive MC are obtained by fit the $K_{S}\pi$ invariant mass with RooFit tool, where signal can be parameterized by the function as shown in Eq.~(\ref{equation3}) and background is described with simulated background.
+With above selection criteria and optimization procedure, the number of signal events from $\tau^{-}$ and $\tau^{+}$ decay with generic MC normalized to 1~ab$^{-1}$ integrated luminosity are obtained by fit the $K_{S}\pi$ invariant mass with RooFit tool, where signal can be parameterized by the function as shown in Eq.~(\ref{equation3}) and background is described with simulated background.
 The efficiency corrected numbers for $\tau^{-}\to K_{S}\pi^{-}\nu_{\tau}$ and $\tau^{+}\to K_{S}\pi^{+}\bar{\nu}_{\tau}$ are $3681017\pm5034$ and $3681127\pm5091$, respectively.
 It shows a good consistency with input values.
-The statistical sensitively of $CP$ asymmetry with decay rate can be calculated according to Eq.~(\ref{ACPTh}), to be $9.7\times10^{-4}$.

-Besides, the selection efficiency for this process with c.m~energy from $\sqrt{s}=4.0$~GeV to 5.0~GeV where the cross section for $e^{+}e^{-}\to\tau^{+}\tau^{-}$ is the maximum, is studied as shown in Fig.~\ref{energy_eff}.

-It is found that the efficiency is varying from 32.6\% to 33.5\% (without likelihood requirement), which is very stable in this energy region.
-Therefore, the statistical significance of signal process can be increased linearly with more data collected.
-Since it is not background free for this process, the sensitively of $CP$ asymmetry is proportional to the $1/\sqrt{L}$.
-Moreover, the sensitivy of $CP$ asymmetry from 0.1~ab$^{-1}$ to 1~ab$^{-1}$ is shown in Fig.~\ref{Sen_L}.
+The statistical sensitively of CPV with decay rate can be calculated according to Eq.~(\ref{ACPTh}), to be $9.7\times10^{-4}$.
+Since the cross section of $e^{+}e^{-}\to\tau^{+}\tau^{-}$ is around 3.5~nb in the energy region from $\sqrt{s}=4.0$ to 5.0~GeV, we studied the selection efficiency for the signal process in this energy region, as shown in Fig.~\ref{energy_eff}.
+The efficiencies in this energy region vary from 32.82\% to 32.03\% with a relative difference of less than 3\%.
+Therefore, the statistics of signal process is creasing linearly with more data collected.
+As it is not background free in the event selection, the sensitively of CPV is proportional to the $1/\sqrt{L}$ as shown in Fig.~\ref{energy_eff}(b) where different amount of MC samples from 0.1~ab$^{-1}$ to 1.0~ab$^{-1}$ are applied for the study.
+Finally, we can conclude that, with 10~ab$^{-1}$ integrated luminosity collected at STCF from $\sqrt{s}=4.0$ to 5.0~GeV, the sensitively of the CPV for the process $\tau^{-}\to K_{S}\pi^{-}\nu_{\tau}$ is $3.1\times10^{-4}$.